hanez/checkpw/README.md

 sudo make install
 ```

-chkpwd is installed to /usr/bin/.
+chkusr programs are installed to /usr/bin/.

 chkpwd.h is installed to /usr/include/ for use in other applications.